Join the journey.

 Q: What are your office/business hours?

 A: KRM’s Louisville and Lexington offices operate Monday through Friday, 8:00 a.m. to 4:00 p.m.
-KRM’s Northern Kentucky satellite office is available by appointment.
+KRM’s Covington office is open 9 am – 5 pm Monday – Friday.

 Q: What is the best way for me to reach KRM staff members?